Hire in China

 Depending on the job role, expats may be hired on Work Visa (Z)/Priority Talent Visa (R)/Internship Visa (X2/M).
 Normally, it takes about two months to obtain a visa approval.
 If hiring employees with IDS from Hong Kong, Macao or Taiwan, the company is not required to obtain special approval or work permit.
 Foreigners (and Hong Kong, Macau and Taiwan ID holders) are entitled to all statutory social insurance benefits in accordance with the law.

 Additional Other Information About Taxes & Exemptions for Foreign Workers

 Regardless of how long they have resided in China, foreign individuals may be taxed on the salary income they receive globally if they reside in China for more than 183 cumulative days in one calendar year.
 Starting from the sixth year of residency in China, the individual is automatically considered a resident and becomes liable for income received globally for that tax year.
 Foreigners are eligible for a standard deduction of RMB5,000 (from January 2019 onwards).

-Beginning December 1, 2023, expatriates will no longer enjoy a tax exemption policy for benefits-in-kind allowances This includes housing and meals, relocation expenses upon commencement or cessation of employment in China, business travel expenses to the individual’s country of origin and language training expenses.
-The allowances will be considered part of total income for tax purposes, in accordance with relevant tax rules.
+Until December 31, 2027 expatriates will be able to enjoy tax exemption policy for benefits-in-kind allowances, including housing and meals, relocation expenses upon commencement or cessation of employment in China, business travel expenses to the individual’s country of origin, and language training expenses.
+The allowances shall be considered part of total income for tax purposes, in accordance with relevant tax rules.

-All cities in China require foreigners and Hong Kong, Macau and Taiwan ID Card holders to participate in the statutory social security system effective January 1, 2022.
+All cities in China require foreigners and Hong Kong, Macau and Taiwan ID Card holders to participate in the statutory social security system.